 Public Safety is important to the City.

-- Until the pathway is reinstated, the site remains an active construction area and entry is prohibited
+- Until the pathway is reinstated, entry is prohibited

 - Please avoid this area, and obey the signs and barricades in place for your own safety.